kailight/bluebite/README.md

 With better planning ahead, I could architect the data structures and the components better, saving Team's Human Hours and Product Budget.

-At this point of my career, I believe picking proper stack and setting up business processes are more sometimes more important than technological solutions or code quality.
+At this point of my career, I believe business processes such as communicating for picking proper stack and setting up the codebase is more sometimes more important for Code Quality and reducing possible Technical Debt than amount of developers.